steinuil/steinuil.github.io/posts/nixops-on-the-pi.md

 This might be a gross oversimplification, but all NixOps does is evaluate a system configuration on your machine, build it, copy the results on one or more target machines and make them switch to that configuration.

 In other words, it's like it runs `nixos-rebuild` using the Pi's `/etc/nixos/configuration.nix` but on another computer, and all the Pi has to do is download the results of the rebuild and run it.
-In other words, does *exactly* what I needed.
+In yet other words, does *exactly* what I needed.

 ---